-The department offers introductory through advanced courses in French, German, Russian and Spanish as well as courses through the intermediate level in, Arabic, Hebrew, Japanese, Latin and Portuguese.
-Elementary conversation classes in Mandarin Chinese are also offered.
-In addition, it participates in such interdisciplinary programs as Latino and Latin American Studies, International Studies, Women’s and Gender Studies, and also offers summer courses in France, Germany, Canada, Russia, and Spain.
+The department offers introductory through advanced courses in French, German, Russian and Spanish as well as courses through the intermediate level in, Arabic, Hebrew, Japanese and Latin.
+Elementary classes in Mandarin Chinese are also offered.
+In addition, it participates in such interdisciplinary programs as Latino and Latin American Studies, International Studies, Women’s and Gender Studies, and also offers summer courses in France, Germany, Canada, Russia, Costa Rica, Nicaragua and Spain.

 Bachelor of Arts in Foreign Language and Literature

 All Foreign Language majors must complete a minimum of 12 credit hours in their major language at the 3000 and 4000 level in residence at UNO.
 It is strongly recommended that all Foreign Language majors include a study abroad component of at least one month during the second half of their program of study.
 All courses credited to a major or minor in a foreign language must be passed with a grade of “C-” or better.
 Courses in the 1110, 1120, 2110, 2120 sequences may not be taken out of order.
 Students must pass the prerequisite course with a grade of “C-” or better before taking the next course in the sequence, and may not take an earlier course in any sequence for credit once they have received credit in a later course in any sequence.
 All 3000 and 4000 courses may be taken for honors credit in cooperation with the honors program.